joglomedia/easydock-linux/README.md

 - Config your app SMTP conn (default - host: mailhog / port: 1025 / no user or pass are required)

+- Default nginx config will expose your project /public folder

 - To start your Docker istance:
 ```
 $ sh ed up